Sam Champion

-Samuel James Champion (born August 13, 1961) is an American weather anchor who is best known for his combined 25-year career on the ABC flagship station WABC-TV and Good Morning America.
+Samuel James Champion (born August 13, 1961) is an American weather anchor with WABC-TV and Good Morning America.
 He formerly co-anchored AMHQ: America's Morning Headquarters and 23.5 Degrees With Sam Champion on The Weather Channel.

 After December 4, 2013, his final day with ABC, he became the managing editor of The Weather Channel, beginning on January 1, 2014.
 Champion also appeared on the Today show on NBC.
-After leaving NBC and the Weather Channel in 2016, he returned to ABC on a fill-in basis and returned to become the weekday morning and noon weather anchor at WABC-TV in June 2019.
+After leaving NBC and the Weather Channel in 2016, he returned to ABC on a fill-in basis and returned to become the weekday morning weather anchor at WABC-TV in June 2019.

 Early life and education

-Champion was born in Paducah, Kentucky, to Sylvia and James H. Champion on August 13, 1961.
+Champion was born on August 13, 1961, in Paducah, Kentucky, to Sylvia and James H. Champion.
 He has one sibling, sister Teresa.
 His father, who died October 25, 2010, was a lieutenant colonel in the U.S. Marine Corps who served in Vietnam.
 He graduated from Fairfax High School in Fairfax, Virginia in 1979.
 He has a B.A. in broadcast news from Eastern Kentucky University, and interned at WKYT-TV in Lexington, Kentucky.